Clip-on nut: G-nut

 A G-nut, or G-style nut, is shaped like a "G" and clips to the edge of a sheet metal object.
-It is different from all of the other types in that it is meant to clip over a small flange on the edge of the sheet metal.
+It is different from all the other types in that it is meant to clip over a small flange on the edge of the sheet metal.
 The threads are from an integrated nut that has a special boss to sit in a hole in the sheet metal.

 J-nut

 A J-nut is a nut that clips to the edge of the sheet metal.
 It is named after the way it is shaped; the thread is on the long side of the "J".
 The thread may either be of a speed nut form or have an integrated hex or square nut.
-Due to the short retaining leg the nut is allowed to float more, which can help with misalignment, but the nut is free to un-clip from the sheet metal as well.
+Due to the short retaining leg the nut is allowed to float more, which can help with misalignment, but the nut is free to unclip from the sheet metal as well.